 He played the pivotal role of the lover of Marlon Brando's dead wife Ultimo tango a Parigi/Last Tango in Paris (Bernardo Bertolucci, 1972).
 Girotti also appeared in Le streghe/The Witches (Luchino Visconti, 1967), Monsieur Klein/Mr. Klein (Joseph Losey, 1976), L'Innocente/The Innocent (Luchino Visconti, 1976), Passione d'amore (Ettore Scola, 1981), and as the respectable neighbour of a suspected serial killer in the hilarious Il mostro/The Monster (Roberto Benigni, 1994).

 Massimo Girotti's last role was a mysterious old wanderer - an old Gino? - in La finestra di fronte/Facing Windows (Ferzan Ozpetek, 2003).
-He proves to be a Jewish homosexual baker who is tormented his whole life by sacrificing his lover to save the Jews from the Roman ghetto.
+He played a Jewish homosexual baker who was tormented his whole life by his memory of sacrificing his lover to save the Jews from the Roman ghetto.

 Massimo Girotti died of a heart attack in Rome, in 2003, just after finishing the film.
 He was 84.